joelbugarini/hix_sharp/README.md

 Some generators lock you in some way or another, in some cases generators don't fit your architectural needs, but with hix, you are in control.
 The engine takes a model and a template (both can be modified) to generate an output file.

 To understand hix, first we need to understand the parts that move it.
-* First we have the `templates`, that are text files with a specific syntax (more on this later) used by the engine.
+* First we have the code `templates`, that are text files with a specific syntax (more on this later) used by the engine.
 * Then we have the `models`, that are just json files with the object definition.
 * At last we have the `generator`, or hix as we called, the cli used to interact with the engine.